nestjs/docs.nestjs.com/content/guards.md

 > warning **Warning** The logic inside the `matchRoles()` function can be as simple or sophisticated as needed.
 The main point of this example is to show how guards fit into the request/response cycle.

-Refer to the <a href="https://docs.nestjs.com/fundamentals/execution-context#reflection-and-metadata">Reflection and metadata</a> section of the **Execution context** chapter for more details on utilizing `Reflector` in a context-sensitive way.
+Refer to the [Reflection and metadata](/fundamentals/execution-context#reflection-and-metadata) section of the **Execution context** chapter for more details on utilizing `Reflector` in a context-sensitive way.

 When a user with insufficient privileges requests an endpoint, Nest automatically returns the following response: